yoyuse/ttt/README.md

 1. Emacs attempts to search `sl`, which is not found, resulting in `Failing I-search: sl` error
 1. Ignore the error and proceed to hit <kbd>M-j</kbd>
-1. Then Emacs echoes `I-search: 草` and the search of "草" hits finally
+1. Then Emacs echoes `I-search: 草` and the search hits "草" finally

 This behavior is not the best;
 it is a trade-off for keeping ttt simple and consistent.